• Skip to primary navigation

 This recipe uses canton which is a type of egg flour noodle.
 You can find rounded ones like spaghetti or flat ones like fettuccini.

 The kind we buy often says flour stick noodles right on the packing.
-Apparently that’s what canton noodle is in English, who knew?
+Evidently flour sticks is what pancit canton noodle is in English, who knew?

 We receive many requests to bring pancit canton for potlucks and special occasions.
-It’s everyone’s favourite!
+It’s everyone’s favorite!
 We often make it for weeknight dinners as well.

 You’ll love cooking this pancit canton recipe too because: